-Inverting - When the inverter is on and not searching, the CSW2012-X uses the DC power from the battery to supply 120 VAC power to your loads.
-The amount of time the inverter can be inverting and providing power is directly related to the amount of AC loads that are connected, and the capacity of the battery bank.
+- OFF When the inverter is off, no power is used from the batteries to power the AC loads, and the Status LED will be off. - ON When the inverter is turned on it powers your loads using the batteries, and the Status LED will be on (green). - Inverting When the inverter is on, the CMW3012H uses DC power from the battery to supply 120 VAC power to your loads.
+The amount of time the unit inverts and provides power is directly related to the amount of connected AC loads, and the capacity of the battery bank.